smithy-lang/smithy-gradle-plugin/README.md

 ## Installation

-The Smithy Gradle plugin is applied using `buildscript` (we'll move the the `plugins` DSL when the plugin is published).
+The Smithy Gradle plugin is applied using `buildscript` (we'll move to the `plugins` DSL when the plugin is published).
 This plugin requires that the `java` plugin is also applied.